jsmoriss/jsm-show-user-meta/readme.txt

 = Plugin Settings =

-There are no plugin settings - simply activate to add a metabox to all user profile editing pages.
+There are no plugin settings to update or adjust &mdash; simply activate to add a metabox to all user profile editing pages.

 = Developer Filters =